microsoftgraph/msgraph-sdk-powershell/src/Mail/beta/docs/Microsoft.Graph.Beta.Mail.md

 Change writable properties on a messageRule object and save the changes.

 ### [Update-MgBetaUserMessage](Update-MgBetaUserMessage.md)
-Update the properties of a message object.
+Update the properties of an eventMessage object.

 ### [Update-MgBetaUserMessageExtension](Update-MgBetaUserMessageExtension.md)
 Update the navigation property extensions in users